steno-aarhus/sdcar/hiring/dif-project/data-manager.md

     use-cases and the design and architecture of the DIF
 -   Finding and reviewing similar projects to identify what to use and what can be improved upon
--   Building, internal testing, and developing each component of the DIF into Minimally Valuable Products for early external testing and refining
+-   Building, internally testing, and developing each component of the DIF into Minimally Valuable Products for early external testing and refining
 -   Writing public-facing, *beginner-friendly*, and accessible documentation on contributing to and using the DIF